 Short excursions and activities will give you an ecological sense of place, whether we visit a shady riverside trail or a steamy power plant.
 You will learn what Smith College is doing well and where there is room for improvement (this is where you come in during your next four years).
 Professor L. David Smith, Director of the Environmental Science and Policy Program, leads this orientation.

 This program can accommodate 40 students.

-Apart from going to class, what's the best predictor of academic success in college students?
-Sleep.
+What's the best predictor of academic success in college students?
+Going to class.
+Obvious, right?
+But what's the second best predictor?
+SLEEP.
 True!
-Second best predictor?
-Eating breakfast.
-The performance of your brain is directly linked to the wellness of your body.
-That's why this orientation session will teach you important and surprising strategies to improve your sleep, stress management, emotional life, and more, so you can make the most of your time at Smith.
-Led by Emily Nagoski, Smith College's Wellness Education Director, this is the orientation program for students who'd like to learn how to incorporate simple and effective wellness techniques to maximize their GPA and their daily life.
-This program can accommodate up to 65 students.
+Next best predictor?
+Eating breakfast!
+The performance of your brain is directly linked to the wellness of your body, so this orientation session will teach you practical, surprising, and totally customizable strategies to improve your sleep, stress, nutrition, worry, mood, and more, so you can make the most of your time at Smith.
+Led by Emily Nagoski, Smith's Wellness Education Director, this is the orientation program for students who'd like to learn simple, effective wellness techniques to maximize their GPA and their daily life.
+This program can accommodate 65 students.

 Health is amazingly broad: physical, mental, social, cultural, political and economic.
 Explore this wide and fascinating world of young women's health, from the local to the international.
 What's new in contraception, sexually transmitted infections and LGBT health?
 Why do you get your period (and what does it mean if you don't)?
 What health resources are available on campus?
 Explore the link between the media and body image and violence against women.
 Examine some of the health challenges confronting women in developing countries, including female circumcision, obstetric fistula and HIV/AIDS.
 Students in this workshop will watch and discuss documentary videos, have the opportunity to make connections through small group activities, and listen to informal presentations.
 This program can accommodate 30 students.